-Wondering is crypto to crypto taxable or whether you pay taxes on crypto trades?
+Wondering if crypto to crypto is taxable or whether you pay taxes on crypto trades?
 The answer is a resounding yes.

 If you're buying your crypto with another cryptocurrency, for example, buying ETH with BTC - this is a taxable event in the USA.
-The IRS view this as two separate transactions.
-Let's use the example above - you want to buy ETH with BC.
+The IRS views this as two separate transactions.
+Let's use the example above - you want to buy ETH with BTC.

-The IRS see this as you selling your BTC for a fictional amount of dollars.
-You're then buying ETH with these fictional dollars.
+The IRS sees this as you disposing of your BTC.
+You're then buying ETH at market value.
 Even though you never received any fiat currency, you still need to pay tax on the sale of the BTC - not the purchase of the ETH.

 CAPITAL GAINS TAX